Home

 Grouper

 The grouper is a prized and popular game fish known for its impressive weight, averaging around 10-15 pounds.
 These fish can be found in diverse habitats, including reefs, wrecks, and rocky structures.
 The prime time to fish for grouper is from February to April, and they eagerly take various live baits like pinfish, pilchards, and threadfins.
 Siesta Key is home to several grouper species, including the red grouper and gag grouper, which inhabit the area's offshore reefs and wrecks.
-These bottom-dwelling creatures are highly sought after due to their size, strength, and value as table fare.
-Grouper fishing is an exciting deep-sea adventure for anglers seeking larger game fish.

 Fishing Seasons in Siesta Key